5agado/conversation-analyzer/README.md

 (all previous) variance
 (all previous) standard deviation

-###Words Count
+###Words Count (??Should be words occurrences)
 Words count
-Words count by sender
 Best words count
-Best words count by sender
-Word occurences by message agglomeration
+Word occurrences by messages agglomeration
+(all previous) by sender

+###Lexical Stats
+Tokens count
+Distinct tokens count
+Lexical diversity
-Word occurences by message agglomeration by sender
+(all previous) by sender

 ###Words Mentioning
 Words said by all senders